yytkal/notes/book notes/computer_architecture.md

 # Benchmark
 The best choice of benchmarks to measure performance is real applications
 # common pitfalls
-#card
-Kernels::which are small, key pieces of real applications ^1610929267986
-Toy programs::which are 100-line programs from beginning programming assignments, such as quicksort ^1610929267994
-Synthetic benchmarks::which are fake programs invented to try to match the profile and behavior of real applications, such as Dhrystone
+Kernels:which are small, key pieces of real applications Toy programs:which are 100-line programs from beginning programming assignments, such as quicksort Synthetic benchmarks:which are fake programs invented to try to match the profile and behavior of real applications, such as Dhrystone
-^1610929268005
-(Compiler) Flags::One way to improve the performance of a benchmark has been with benchmark specific flags; these flags often caused transformations that would be illegal on many programs or would slow down performance on others
+(Compiler) Flags:One way to improve the performance of a benchmark has been with benchmark specific flags; these flags often caused transformations that would be illegal on many programs or would slow down performance on others
-^1610929268012
-Source code modification::In addition to the question of compiler flags, another question is whether source code modifications are allowed.
+Source code modification:In addition to the question of compiler flags, another question is whether source code modifications are allowed. benchmark suites:collections of benchmark applications are a popular measure of performance of processors with a variety of applications
-^1610929268023
-benchmark suites::collections of benchmark applications are a popular measure of performance of processors with a variety of applications
-^1610929268031
-^1610929268040

 # SPEC
 #card